AhmedGamal7/Restaurant-Demo/README.md

 # Restaurant-Demo
-this application show fake data about Restaurant. in this app i uses :
+this demo show fake data about Restaurant using Random data Api. in this app i uses :
 Kotlin,
 Mvvm,